-- KPMG provides information to assist the P&RC in making remuneration decisions and recommendations to the Board. - The work undertaken by KPMG in 2018 did not constitute a remuneration recommendation.
+- KPMG provides information to assist the P&RC in making remuneration decisions and recommendations to the Board - The work undertaken by KPMG in 2018 did not constitute a remuneration recommendation

 While there are three permanent members of the People and Remuneration Committee, a standing invitation exists to all directors to attend meetings.
 The CEO and Group Executive - People & Culture are also invited to attend P&RC meetings, except where matters associated with their own performance or remuneration are considered.
-For meeting attendance information with respect to the People and Remuneration Committee, refer to the table on page 43.
-For biographical information on the Medibank non-executive directors, including those listed above, refer to pages 26 to 28.
+For meeting attendance information with respect to the People and Remuneration Committee, refer to the table on page 14 of the directors' report.
+For biographical information on the Medibank non-executive directors, including those listed above, refer to page 11 of the directors' report.